-5.1 ASSESSMENT
+5.1.
+Assessment

-The Board of Directors in article 5 of the Board of Directors Regulations expressly reserves, inter alia, on a non-delegable basis, the responsibility for the annual assessment of the quality and efficiency of the functioning of the Board, the performance of their duties by the chairman of the Board and the managing director of the company and the effective functioning of the Board Committees, based on the report referred to it by the Appointments and Remuneration Committee, in coordination with the lead independent director or the chairman.
-The assessment of the performance of the Board, of its chairman, of the Company's managing director and of the Board committees will be conducted by an outside independent expert at least every two years.
+The Board of Directors in article 5 of the Board of Directors Regulations expressly reserves, inter alia, on a non-delegable basis, the responsibility for the annual assessment of the quality and efficiency of the functioning of the Board, the performance of their duties by the chairperson of the Board and the managing director of the company and the effective functioning of the Board Committees, based on the report referred to it by the Appointments and Remuneration Committee, in coordination with the lead independent director or the chairperson.
+The assessment of the performance of the Board, of its chairperson, of the company's managing director and of the Board committees will be conducted by an outside independent expert at least every two years.